 Sue: I just don’t get it.
-One minute he can create whole worlds, the next minute he can’t even drive a tank.
-It makes no sense.
+One minute he can create whole worlds, and the next he can’t even drive a tank.
+It makes no sense!

-When Adric and Tegan start bickering, Sue delivers the final blow.
+As Adric and Tegan bicker, Sue delivers the final blow:

 Sue: What is Adric looking at?
 Is it the director?
 He really can’t act, can he?
-I’ve given him more than enough chances.
 I think the problem is the guest cast are showing the companions up.
 Adric is out of his depth.

-Hindle opens the Kinda box and the Doctor disables the explosives.
+Hindle opens the Kinda box as the Doctor disables the explosives.

-The Doctor instructs the Kinda to surround Aris with mirrored solar panels.
+The Doctor tells the Kinda to surround Aris with mirrored solar panels.

-Sue: He could easily get through that gap.
-What’s he waiting for?
+Sue: He could easily escape through that gap, so what’s he waiting for?

 And then the snake turns up.

 Sue: They are really trying.